MSc Experimental Psychology (Conversion)Find a programme

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Funding for 2019/20

 Further information on funding for prospective UK, EU and international postgraduate students.

-This programme is made up of six 20-credit mandatory taught units and a 60-credit dissertation.
+This programme is made up of 120 credits of mandatory taught units and a 60-credit dissertation.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Experimental Psychology (conversion).

 Minimum upper second-class honours degree, or international equivalent.
 Applicants are also expected to demonstrate some evidence of scientific and statistical literacy (eg an A in at least one A-level science subject, an undergraduate degree in a scientific discipline, quantitative research experience, relevant work, extra-curricular experience).

 See international equivalent qualifications on the International Office website.

 English language requirements